 Hate crimes are rising across America.
 According to the FBI, more than half of the religion-based hate crimes are directed against Jews and Jewish institution.
-This impacted our Founders personally, when Joyce Fienberg was murdered for praying as a Jew at the Tree of Life synagogue in Pittsburgh, PA.
+When Joyce Fienberg, Mother-in-Law of one of our founders, was murdered for praying as a Jew at the Tree of Life synagogue in Pittsburgh, PA on October 27, 2018, this hate came to our doorstep and it was time to take action.

 2 for Seder was created to help all those who feel helpless in the face of hate and want to make a direct, personal impact.